litepalette/litepalette.github.io/_posts/2020-03-11-hmc-process.md

 ---
 layout: post
-title: Rethinking the liquid natures of the human and machine ecology (in-progress)
+title: Rethinking the liquid natures of the human and machine ecology (draft)
 ---

 *<sup>(i have written a little about it [here](https://litepalette.github.io/on-hmc) and am still actively trying to formulate my thoughts around it)</sup>*